 While a clogged drain may be caused by flushing food down the drain, this type of problem may also be an indicator of a cracked sewer line beneath the ground.
-If you have one or more clogged drains in your house, immediately contact a licensed plumber in your area.
+If you have one or more clogged drains in your house, immediately contact a licensed plumber in Chester or Delaware county.

 The technicians at WM Henderson provide sewer camera inspection and pipe replacement services.
 To help you diagnose your issue, we have outlined the top causes of clogged sewer lines.
-To receive immediate assistance, call a certified technician at our plumbing company by phone at (484) 474-5373 or schedule an appointment online.
+To receive immediate assistance, call a certified technician at our plumbing company or schedule an appointment online.

 The tree roots beneath the ground of your home rely on water to survive.
 Unfortunately, it is not uncommon for tree roots to grow towards leaking sewage and water lines.
 Since older sewer lines were manufactured with clay instead of PVC pipes, leaks may begin to form as your pipes reach the middle or end of their lifespan.
 Once a tree root gains access to a sewage pipe, it will begin to grow.
 If this issue is not resolved, the sewer lines beneath the ground on your property will eventually crack.